konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 ##### MC006

 *As an Architect I want to be able to associate an artifact with an application.*

+##### MC007

+*As a Migrator or an Architect I want to be able to filter applications by having a Maven artifact assigned*

 #### Proxy Configuration